yuliverseML/recommendation_system/README.md

 ## Dataset

-The MovieLens 100k dataset contains:
+The [MovieLens 100K Dataset](https://files.grouplens.org/datasets/movielens/ml-100k.zip) - 100,000 movie ratings from 943 users on 1,682 movies contains:
 - 100,000 ratings (1-5) from 943 users on 1,682 movies
 - Each user has rated at least 20 movies
 - Simple demographic information for users (age, gender, occupation, zip code)